Designated Areas for building emergency management

 Designating an area

-Who can designate an area depends on whether an area is subject to a state of emergency or transition period under the Civil Defence Emergency Management Act 2002.
+Who can designate an area depends on whether an area is subject to a state of emergency or transition period under the Civil Defence Emergency Management (CDEM) Act 2002.

-Within an area that is subject to a state of emergency or transition period under the Civil Defence Emergency Management Act, a designation can be made by a relevant Civil Defence Emergency Management decision maker.
+If the area that is under a state of emergency or transition period, a designation can be made by a relevant Civil Defence Emergency Management decision maker.

 If a state of emergency or transition period is not in place, an area can be designated by the: